If you own a website that you want people to use, the answer is yes. All websites are expected to be usable and accessible.

 If you receive a compliant letter, do not ignore it.
 Contact an attorney specializing in ADA website cases.
 They will advise you on the next steps.

 Being proactive will save you time and money.
-Make sure your website is coded properly.

 Finally, be aware that along with writing an accessibility statement, you should monitor state and country laws and updates to WCAG.
 If you need to, hire an accessibility specialist who has current information.